Kanishk-K/AP_CS_WORK/README.md

 ## Ground Rules
  - Let me know before you share this repository, I don't need to know who you're sharing it to, just let me know that you are.

- - If you are planning to use my code make a few changes to variable names, method names, or logic (where applicaple) for obvious reasons.
+ - If you are planning to use my code make a few changes to variable names, method names, or logic (where applicable) for obvious reasons.

  - If you have questions about my code, let me know I try to explain my logic through comments and if it's not clear I'll work towards making it more understandable.